-Beginning in RStudio 1.4.1600, RStudio includes a small memory usage widget in the Environment pane.
+Beginning with version 1.4.1600, the RStudio IDE includes a small memory usage widget in the Environment pane.

 This widget helps you track the amount of memory your R session is using.